MartinezAgullo/TechChallenge_VGS/README.md

 ![Sentiment Score](https://github.com/MartinezAgullo/TechChallenge_VGS/blob/main/Images/31_SentimentScore.png)

-Figure 10: Sentiment score distribution.
+Figure 10: Histograms of the sentiment score distribution.
 Note that the NLTK tool does not provide uniformly distributed scores, which is due to the fact that the same reviews are copy-pasted throughout the dataset.
 In a more realistic scenario, this distribution would look more uniform.
 It can be seen that the majority of reviews are deemed as positive.

 ![Avg Score](https://github.com/MartinezAgullo/TechChallenge_VGS/blob/main/Images/32_AvgSentimentScore.png)

 Figure 11:  Plot the sentiment score vs customer ID.
+The entries have being oredered from largest to lowest average sentiment score.
 The majority of customers have an average positive experience.

 ## Part 4: Real-world scenario
 **Topic modelling**